At COP28, King Charles warns world of climate 'tipping points'

 What’s the context?

-While heir to the throne, Charles was an active campaigner for the environment over more than five decades.
+While heir to the throne, Charles was an active campaigner for the environment for more than five decades.

 In 1970, aged 21, he gave his first major speech on the issue, warning of the dangerous effects of plastic pollution.